gbrandt1/southpole-vcvrack/README.md

 ![All](./doc/sp-all-2018-03-15.png)

-Southpole VCV Rack Modules 0.5.4
+Southpole VCV Rack Modules 0.6.0

 A personal collection of modules I've always wanted for my workflow.

-- Some of the modules are simply reskins of the existing Audible Instruments / Arable Instruments VCV Rack versions of Mutable Instruments eurorack modules.
+- Some of the modules are simply reskins of the existing Audible Instruments VCV Rack versions of Mutable Instruments eurorack modules.
   - The skins are inspired by hardware micro versions of various MI modules.
   - Some skins are additonal modes of firmware with appropriate labels for knobs and ports to make usage easier.
   - Some skins do not exist yet in hardware.